open-edge-insights/eii-tools/TimeSeriesProfiler/README.md

         python3 builder.py -f ./usecases/time-series.yml
     ```

-## EII TimeSeriesProfiler modes
+### OEI TimeSeriesProfiler modes

-    By default the EII TimeSeriesProfiler supports two modes, which are 'sps' & 'monitor' mode.
+By default the OEI TimeSeriesProfiler supports two modes, which are 'sps' & 'monitor' mode.

 1. SPS mode

    Enabled by setting the 'mode' key in [config](./config.json) to 'sps', this mode calculates the samples
-   per second of any EII module by subscribing to that module's respective stream.
+   per second of any OEI module by subscribing to that module's respective stream.

     ```sh
         "mode": "sps"